 The oral Dissertation Defense consists of two parts.
 The first part is a public seminar that is open to members of the University and the public at large.
 Immediately following that seminar, the student meets privately with the Dissertation Committee to answer any questions that the committee members may have, and to discuss possible corrections or amendments to the written Dissertation.
-Once all corrections have been made to the Dissertation and at least four members of the committee approve, the entire Dissertation Committee and then also the EEB GSC Chair or Graduate Advisor need to sign the Report of Dissertation Committee form (via DocuSign).
+Once all corrections have been made to the Dissertation and at least four members of the committee approve, the entire Dissertation Committee and then also the PB GSC Chair or Graduate Advisor need to sign the Report of Dissertation Committee form (via DocuSign).
 The Graduate School sends this form via email, with additional instructions.
-Please use the form in DocuSign for easy signing, but follow all other processes in the printed version the Graduate School sends to you.
-Once the Report of Dissertation is complete you will download the form and email to Graduate School Services to notify the Graduate School Dean of successful completion of the defense and all degree requirements.
-As with other procedures, this form can be accessed on the Forms page of the EEB website and must be initiated by the graduate student.
+Please use the form in DocuSign for easy signing by your committee, but follow all other instructions on the printed version the Graduate School sends to you.
+You may also access the Co-Author Permission form (via DocuSign) on our website too.
+Once the Report of Dissertation and the Co-Author Permission, if needed, is complete you will download the form(s) and email them to Graduate School Services to notify the Graduate School Dean of successful completion of the defense and all degree requirements.